What is a Master Agreement?

 How are MCTAs Implemented?

-An MCTA looks a lot like a standard Clinical Trail Agreement, except it delegates some of the contract terms to a separate document – a Statement of Work (SOW) – that covers the unique features of each individual study.
+An MCTA looks a lot like a standard Clinical Trial Agreement, except it delegates some of the contract terms to a separate document – a Statement of Work (SOW) – that covers the unique features of each individual study.
 In addition, even when an MCTA is present, budgets are usually study-specific.
 Typically, a MCTA is in place for 3-5 years.